 Our Community Cup, a “pay what you can” coffeehouse, is an initiative of New Avenue Foundation and Chambers Memorial Presbyterian Church.
-We recently were awarded a grant from the Presbytery of Philadelphia to help continue and grow our mission.
+We are located at 2 E. Sylvan Avenue, Rutledge PA 19070 (610-246-8939).
+We recently were awarded our 2nd year grant from the Presbytery of Philadelphia to help continue and grow our mission.
 They see that what we are doing is meeting a need and helping people feel valued.
 And an article was written about us in their Covenant Connections.

 The coffeehouse includes activities and free time with an emphasis on promoting an environment that will encourage social interaction, cooperation, and fun.
 In a true coffeehouse spirit, there will, of course, be live music.
 As the performers start to sign up for certain dates, their biographies will appear on the Performers page.

 We provide a social venue for you to share and enjoy the company of others while doing things that you like.
 Maybe play a game, chess, checkers or Magic or other card game.
 Please bring your favorite game to share.
 Feel free to sing along or just listen to the music.